we continue our journey into the world of jazz, we want to take this

 with a synopsis of the history of jazz in order to put it in proper perspective

-development of America’s most recognized cultural art form.
-We are encouraged
+of America’s most recognized cultural art form.
+We are encouraged in our effort

 In previous notes, we traced the origins of jazz to the slave dances at Congo Square, now called Louis Armstrong Park in New Orleans.
 Although there is an inclination to view the intersection of European-American and African currents in music as something theoretical or metaphysical, the storied accounts of the Congo Square dances provide us with a real time and place of an actual transfer of a complete African ritual to the native soil of the New World.

 In the Americas, the dance became known as the “Ring Shout” which describes the clusters of individuals moving in a circular pattern, chanting and wailing as they danced around.
 It has been observed that this tradition persisted well into the 20th century, and was still practiced in South Carolina as late as the 1950s.
 In fact, the Congo Square dances were hardly so long-lived, as there are indications that the practice continued, except for a brief interruption during the Civil War, until around 1885.
 Such chronology implies that their disappearance almost coincided with the emergence of the first jazz bands in New Orleans.
 It should be noted here that this transplanted African ritual lived on as part of the collective memory and oral history of the black community in New Orleans, which in turn, shaped the “self-image” of the early jazz performers as to what it meant to be an African-American musician.

 Historical accounts credit Buddy Bolden as the earliest jazz musician, but it is also said that by the time Bolden and another musician Sid Bechet began playing jazz, the Americanization of African music had already began, and with it came the Africanization of American music.
 (Bechet was a clarinet player from New Orleans who was at that time compared to Louis Armstrong as a great improviser during those transitional years.)